deckhouse/deckhouse/modules/140-user-authz/docs/USAGE.md

    If the multitenancy mode is enabled in the Deckhouse configuration, you need to specify the `allowAccessToSystemNamespaces: true` parameter to give the ServiceAccount access to the system namespaces.

-3. Generate a `kube-config` (don't forget to substitute your values).
+3. Generate a `kube-config` (don't forget to substitute your values):

    ```shell
    cluster_name=my-cluster